aniruddha0pandey/Chakravyuh/README.md

 `Chakravyuh` is a third-party (VPN) WiFi enabled gateway extension to use the internet securely running directly on an NodeMCU proved built upon (TLS/SSL) protocol served through Google Cloud.
 This was the project our team **ALB** started during **[InkMakers](http://www.inktalks.com/makers2018) Make-a-Thon** LPU, Jalandhar, Punjab.
 While accessing the internet services, there is always a chance of some middle-man to exploit your precious data.
 One general vulnerability occur using the public Wifi network.
 Unfortunately, most doesn't establish any type of encryption during public usage.
 Sometimes, the internet is not equally accessible over different countries, reasons being banning particular domains, websites or government policies or companies own decision or user want anonymity over the internet.
 Constraints like these led us to make this project.

 We're using Secure Socket Layer (SSL) protocol throught our VPN.
 Other notable ones are IP security (IPsec), Point-To-Point Tunneling Protocol (PPTP) and Layer 2 Tunneling Protocol (L2TP).
+Since our service use linux as its preferrd OS, we used `OpenSSL` package for encryption.
+The VMs are organised using Vagrant.

 ## Contributors